christytan/OCI-GoldenGate/workshops/atp-d/LabGuide800BuildinganddeployingJavaapplicationstacksondedicatedautonomousinfrastructure.md

 ## Objectives

+As an application developer,
-- Learn how to build a linux Java application server and connect it to an Oracle ATP Dedicated database
+- Learn how to deploy a java application and connect it to your dedicated autonomous database instance

 ## Required Artifacts